 People with life-limiting conditions are living longer than ever before.
 The Open University Sexuality Alliance is working to ensure that people with life-limiting conditions are able to live fuller lives.

 For the first time, Sexuality Guidance and Standards have been developed by The Open University’s Sexuality Alliance to assist staff who support people with life-limiting conditions.
 The Sexuality Alliance is a partnership including Together for Short Lives, the UK charity for children and young adults with life-limiting, life threatening conditions (LLTCs), other nationally renowned charities, service users, lawyers, academics and public sector organisations in the UK.

 The Open University produced a video in early 2015 in collaboration with Together for Short Lives and Rainbows Hospice for children and young people to explore why sexuality standards and guidance for staff, young adults with life-limiting and life-threatening conditions and their families were required.
 The first phase of this work in 2015 was to produce the video below.
-'Talking about Sex, Sexuality and Relationships: Guidance and Standards for those working with young people with life-limiting or life-threatening conditions' was first launched in London on December 1st 2015 in print and online and a second edition was published in July 2016.
-Although no major changes have been made to the guidance, some additional legal references and information were added to the second edition which is now available both on-line and in print.
-There is also a separate, two page extract outlining the Principles, Guidance and Standards.
+The guidance document Talking about Sex, Sexuality and Relationships: Guidance and Standards for those working with young people with life-limiting or life-threatening conditions was launched in London on December 1st 2015 in print and online and a second edition was published in July 2016.
+Although no major changes have been made to the guidance, some additional legal references and information were added to the second edition which is available both online (Guidance and Standards second edition (pdf)) and in print (see below).
+There is also a separate, two page extract (pdf) outlining the Principles, Guidance and Standards.

 To request a print copy of either the guidance or extract, please email email@example.com

 If you would like to know more about the work of The Open University Sexuality Alliance or would like to get involved please contact:

 Dr Sarah Earle

 Faculty of Wellbeing, Education and Language Studies